top of page

 Week 7

-12. Revise by adding in metacognition and reflection
+12. Revise the draft by adding metacognition and reflection.

 Week 8

-13. Revise draft by adding in figurative language
+13. Revise the draft by incorporating figurative language.

 Week 9